Oyaki

 Oyaki (おやき) is a Japanese dumpling made from a buckwheat dough wrapped around a stuffing of Japanese vegetables, fruit, or anko bean paste and then roasted on an iron pan.
-The resulting bun is then either steamed or broiled and eaten hot.
-Oyaki are popular and widely available in Nagano Prefecture which is famous for the dish.
+The bun is then either steamed or broiled and eaten hot.
+Oyaki originated in Nagano, which is famous for the dish.

-Nagano's oyaki are not to be confused with Imagawayaki which is made from a light batter and is eaten as a dessert, though you can find many stores selling Imagawayaki as Oyaki.
+Oyaki are not to be confused with Imagawayaki which is made from a light batter and is eaten as a dessert, though you can find many stores selling Imagawayaki as oyaki.